EHPS Ari Haukkala Mentoring Programme

 Who can apply?

-Prospective mentees: any EHPS member who think they can benefit from mentoring.
+Prospective mentees: Any EHPS member who thinks they can benefit from mentoring.
 We envision that PhD students, early career and mid-career members would benefit.

-Prospective mentors: any EHPS member at any career stage who is interested in providing developmental mentoring.
+Prospective mentors: Any EHPS member at any career stage who is interested in providing developmental mentoring.
+However, please note that while we will strive to match all candidates, it may not always be possible to allocate a mentee to every mentor candidate.

-Once we launch the pilot, members can apply through this website.
+Once we open applications, members can apply through this website.

 Guidance Booklet